python-zeroconf/python-zeroconf/README.rst

 0.32.0 (Unreleased)
 ===================

+* Breaking change: Update internal version check to match docs (3.6+) (#491) @bdraco

+  Python version eariler then 3.6 were likely broken with zeroconf already, however the version is now explictly checked.

+* Breaking change: RecordUpdateListener now uses update_records instead of update_record (#419) @bdraco

+  This allows the listener to receive all the records that have been updated in a single transaction such as a packet or cache expiry.

+  update_record has been deprecated in favor of update_records A compatibility shim exists to ensure classes that use RecordUpdateListener as a base class continue to have update_record called, however they should be updated as soon as possible.

+  A new method update_records_complete is now called on each listener when all listeners have completed processing updates and the cache has been updated.
+This allows ServiceBrowsers to delay calling handlers until they are sure the cache has been updated as its a common pattern to call for ServiceInfo when a ServiceBrowser handler fires.

+* Breaking change: Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco

+  When manually creating a zeroconf.Engine object, it is no longer started automatically.
+  It must manually be started by calling .start() on the created object.

+  The Engine thread is now started after all the listeners have been added to avoid a race condition where packets could be missed at startup.

+* Set the TC bit for query packets where the known answers span multiple packets (#494) @bdraco

+* Ensure packets are properly seperated when exceeding maximum size (#498) @bdraco

+  Ensure that questions that exceed the max packet size are moved to the next packet.
+This fixes DNSQuestions being sent in multiple packets in violation of: datatracker.ietf.org/doc/html/rfc6762#section-7.2

+  Ensure only one resource record is sent when a record exceeds _MAX_MSG_TYPICAL datatracker.ietf.org/doc/html/rfc6762#section-17

+* Make a base class for DNSIncoming and DNSOutgoing (#497) @bdraco

+* Remove unused __ne__ code from Python 2 era (#492) @bdraco

+* Lint before testing in the CI (#488) @bdraco

+* Add AsyncServiceBrowser example (#487) @bdraco

+* Move threading daemon property into ServiceBrowser class (#486) @bdraco

+* Enable test_integration_with_listener_class test on PyPy (#485) @bdraco

+* AsyncServiceBrowser must recheck for handlers to call when holding condition (#483)

+  There was a short race condition window where the AsyncServiceBrowser could add to _handlers_to_call in the Engine thread, have the condition notify_all called, but since the AsyncServiceBrowser was not yet holding the condition it would not know to stop waiting and process the handlers to call.

+* Relocate ServiceBrowser wait time calculation to seperate function (#484) @bdraco

+  Eliminate the need to duplicate code between the ServiceBrowser and AsyncServiceBrowser to calculate the wait time.

+* Switch from using an asyncio.Event to asyncio.Condition for waiting (#482) @bdraco

+* ServiceBrowser must recheck for handlers to call when holding condition (#477) @bdraco

+  There was a short race condition window where the ServiceBrowser could add to _handlers_to_call in the Engine thread, have the condition notify_all called, but since the ServiceBrowser was not yet holding the condition it would not know to stop waiting and process the handlers to call.

+* Provide a helper function to convert milliseconds to seconds (#481) @bdraco

+* Fix AsyncServiceInfo.async_request not waiting long enough (#480) @bdraco

+* Add support for updating multiple records at once to ServiceInfo (#474) @bdraco

+* Narrow exception catch in DNSAddress.__repr__ to only expected exceptions (#473) @bdraco

+* Add test coverage to ensure ServiceInfo rejects expired records (#468) @bdraco

+* Reduce branching in service_type_name (#472) @bdraco

+* Fix flakey test_update_record (#470) @bdraco

+* Reduce branching in Zeroconf.handle_response (#467) @bdraco

+* Ensure PTR questions asked in uppercase are answered (#465) @bdraco

+* Clear cache between ServiceTypesQuery tests (#466) @bdraco

+* Break apart Zeroconf.handle_query to reduce branching (#462) @bdraco

+* Support for context managers in Zeroconf and AsyncZeroconf (#284) @shenek

+* Use constant for service type enumeration (#461) @bdraco

+* Reduce branching in Zeroconf.handle_response (#459) @bdraco

+* Reduce branching in Zeroconf.handle_query (#460) @bdraco

+* Enable pylint (#438) @bdraco

+* Trap OSError directly in Zeroconf.send instead of checking isinstance (#453) @bdraco

+* Disable protected-access on the ServiceBrowser usage of _handlers_lock (#452) @bdraco

+* Mark functions with too many branches in need of refactoring (#455) @bdraco

+* Disable pylint no-self-use check on abstract methods (#451) @bdraco

+* Use unique name in test_async_service_browser test (#450) @bdraco

+* Disable no-member check for WSAEINVAL false positive (#454) @bdraco

+* Mark methods used by asyncio without self use (#447) @bdraco

+* Extract _get_queue from zeroconf.asyncio._AsyncSender (#444) @bdraco

+* Fix redefining argument with the local name 'record' in ServiceInfo.update_record (#448) @bdraco

+* Remove unneeded-not in new_socket (#445) @bdraco

+* Disable broad except checks in places we still catch broad exceptions (#443) @bdraco

+* Merge _TYPE_CNAME and _TYPE_PTR comparison in DNSIncoming.read_others (#442) @bdraco

+* Convert unnecessary use of a comprehension to a list (#441) @bdraco

+* Remove unused now argument from ServiceInfo._process_record (#440) @bdraco

+* Disable pylint too-many-branches for functions that need refactoring (#439) @bdraco

+* Cleanup unused variables (#437) @bdraco

+* Cleanup unnecessary else after returns (#436) @bdraco

 * Add zeroconf.asyncio to the docs (#434) @bdraco

 * Fix warning when generating sphinx docs (#432) @bdraco